 - 240 ml (1 cup) buttermilk

-- Next, add your vanilla, eggs and buttermilk to your cooled butter and whisk gently until combined.
-Make a well in the middle of your dry ingredients, add the wet ingredients and begin to fold.
-Very gently start to fold the mixture using a spatula or wooden spoon and then pour in the hot water.
+- Add wet ingredients to dry ingredients and very gently start to fold the mixture using a spatula or wooden spoon.
 Fold until the mixture is just combined – be careful not to over mix.

-- Spoon out the mixture into your prepared tin.
-Pop a few extra chocolate chips on top.
-Bake for 5 minutes before turning down the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 12-14 minutes or until a knife inserted into the middle comes out clean.
-Leave the muffins to cool completely on a cooling rack.
+- Spoon out the mixture into your prepared pan, filling each muffin hole to the top.
+Bake muffins for 5 minutes before turning down the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 12-14 minutes.